Skip to content

 History of the Garden

-Benjamin Rush, a signer of the Declaration of Independence and colonial Philadelphia doctor and civic leader, helped found The College of Physicians of Philadelphia in 1787.
+Benjamin Rush, a signer of the Declaration of Independence and a colonial Philadelphia doctor and civic leader, helped found The College of Physicians of Philadelphia in 1787.
 During his tenure, he urged College Fellows to maintain a medicinal garden as a natural and cooperative way to replenish their medicine chests.

 Yes, you can take photos of our medicinal plant garden!
 Tag them on social media .
 Photos are not permitted in the main Museum galleries.